History of Camp Centerland

 During all of its history, Camp Centerland has provided a quality summer outdoor, group day camping experience in a Jewish setting, as one of the core services of the Jewish Community Center of Greater Buffalo.
 We are committed to providing a safe, fun, and memorable day camp experience through quality hiring, innovative programming and focus on positive values in a Jewish setting.
 We strive for our campers to learn new skills, accomplish realistic goals, and return home each day with a sense of accomplishment and satisfaction.
 We believe that is what camp is all about!

 Camp Centerland’s philosophy is rooted in the belief that teaching and demonstrating the Jewish values of chesed (kindness), kehillah (community) and tikkun olam (healing the world) is as important as splashing in the swimming pool, enjoying a Popsicle on Wednesday, or singing favorite camp songs.
-Limmud is the Hebrew word for learning, which is at the heart of everything we do.
-Limmud (learning) is the foundation of our diverse camp community and it enables everyone to gain a deeper sense of identity and belonging.
+Limud is the Hebrew word for learning, which is at the heart of everything we do.
+Limud (learning) is the foundation of our diverse camp community and it enables everyone to gain a deeper sense of identity and belonging.

 The JCC’s Camp Centerland provides a stimulating and nurturing environment based on Jewish values for kids of all faiths and backgrounds.